Impact

 Risk and Exploitability

 The CVSS score of 9.8 indicates critical severity.
-The EPSS score indicates a low but nonzero exploitation probability (<1%) and the vulnerability is not listed in CISA’s KEV catalog, so no widespread exploits are known yet.
-The attack vector is network‑based; an adversary can send crafted IPv4‑in‑IPv6 packets to any exposed IP address, triggering the overflow without authentication or special privileges.
+The EPSS score is below 1% and the vulnerability is not currently listed in CISA’s KEV catalog, suggesting that large‑scale exploitation is not yet observed.
+Based on the description, it is inferred that the attack vector is network‑based; an adversary can send crafted IPv4‑in‑IPv6 packets to any reachable IP address, triggering the overflow without authentication or additional privileges.

 OpenCVE Enrichment